Skip to content

 This course, referred to as a "Core Section", is all about learning the foundations of cloud computing, while working on hands-on scenarios to learn about cloud attack techniques and defenses deployed to protect production enterprise networks.

-👉 Cloud & Attacks 101 can be deployed and provisioned without the E101 or NA101, however, there will be a few scenarios in the defenses section that will not work, specifically the integration between our SIEM (Wazuh) and AWS.
+👉 Journey To Production: Cloud & Attacks 101 can be deployed and provisioned without the E101 or NA101, however, there will be a few scenarios in the defenses section that will not work, specifically the integration between our SIEM (Wazuh) and AWS.

 Network Topologies